 Although physiotherapy and corticosteroid injections are commonly used in the treatment of rotator cuff disorders, their effectiveness hasn’t previously been proven.
 Now, a new large-scale study has provided some insight into patient outcomes, following these common treatments.

-Here, we’ll look at what the latest study found and what Bankart repair technique actually is.
+Here, we’ll look at what the study found and why physiotherapy is largely used to treat rotator cuff tears.

 The large-scale study was a randomised, controlled, pragmatic, and multicentre trial.
 A total of 708 patients aged 18 and over who had a rotator cuff tear, were recruited from 20 National Health Service trusts within the UK.